 We are a collection of Jefferson County Activists, Organizers, Community Members, Artists, Farmers and those whose goal is to build a more equitable place to live for all.

-We were born from the deep desire to support BIPOC in creating community that uplifts and centers our voices in the nonprofit landscape of Jefferson County.
-Under the Black Lives Matter of Jefferson County 501(c)3 umbrella we work to incubate and facilitate the creation of community projects led by those who are most impacted by racism and abliest hetero-patriarchy and who are often left out of the dominant nonprofit community.
-Empowering those of us already doing the work is at the heart of our mission, below you will see a list of the projects we sponsor as well as some of our own programs.
+We were born from the deep desire to support BIPOC in creating a community that uplifts and centers our voices in the nonprofit landscape of Jefferson County.
+Under the Black Lives Matter of Jefferson County 501(c)3 umbrella we work to incubate and facilitate the creation of community projects led by those who are most impacted by racism and ableist hetero-patriarchy and who are often left out of the dominant nonprofit community.
+Empowering those of us already doing the work is at the heart of our mission.

 Have questions about what we do or how to get involved?